swch/metro_sdk_c_sharp/README.md

 ## Setup

 I used VS Code to install this package.
-There is a file called metro_sdk_c_sharp.code-workspace that contains the three "projects".
+There is a Visual Studio sln file as well, but I have not tested that out recently.
+There is a file called metro_sdk_c_sharp.code-workspace that contains the three "projects" from with VS Code.

 * cardsavr - This is the core SDK that you will be programming against
 * cardsavr_e2e - This contains some great examples of how to use the SDK